hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README-HowTo.txt

 Table of Contents
 -----------------

- 1. What is the "MusicService"?
+01. What is the "MusicService"?
- 2. Prerequisites to build, test and run the project
+02. Prerequisites to build, test and run the project
- 3. How to test and run (from the command line)
+03. How to test and run (from the command line)
- 4. How to import the project into IntelliJ IDEA
+04. How to import the project into IntelliJ IDEA
- 5. How to import the project into (Eclipse based) ScalaIDE
+05. How to import the project into (Eclipse based) ScalaIDE
- 6. MusicService Architecture
+06. MusicService Architecture
- 7. What the MusicService implementation provides
+07. What the MusicService implementation provides
- 8. What the implementation does not yet provide - Intended next implementation steps
+08. What the implementation does not yet provide - Intended next implementation steps
+09. Why Slick?
- 9. Why Play Framework?
+10. Why Play Framework?
-10. Why Scala?
+11. Why Scala?

 01. What is the "MusicService"?